Please contact USC Law Library's Access Services staff at 213.740.2825, e-mail, or stop by the library Service Counter with any further questions.

 USC Law Library's ILL service:

-Sometimes you may need to make a PDF copy of an article, book chapter, or other article source.
-There are at least four places you can do this for free—three in the Law Library and one at Doheny Library.
+There are at least three places you can scan pages for free—two in the Law Library and one at Doheny Library.

 The Law Library's scanners will save scanned items to your USB drive or transmit via e-mail.
 Doheny's scanner only e-mails the scanned pages.